-An autospy.net reader has posted a new spy shot that reveals a Genesis eG80 with a solar roof.
-It suggests that Hyundai Motor Group will sell the penultimate Genesis sedan variant with a solar roof option, the same way it offers the Hyundai Sonata Hybrid since 2019.
+In September, an autospy.net reader posted a new spy shot that reveals a Genesis eG80 with a solar roof.
+It suggests that Hyundai Motor Group will sell the penultimate Genesis sedan variant with a roof option, the same way it offers the Hyundai Sonata Hybrid since 2019.

 The solar roof adds 1,300 km to the Sonata’s driving range, but that’s only if the car is parked under the sun for about 6 hours everyday.
 In a decade, the solar roof could gradually shift from a lifestyle statement to a more practical solution that recharges the car’s primary battery and prevent discharge accidents.
 Given the limitations in the technology, the least a Genesis eG80 driver can expect from the roof cells is assistance to the vehicle’s auxiliary electrical systems like the cabin lights, air conditioner and the black box camera.

-In other latest updates, a recent report from thekoreancarblog.com said that pilot production of the Genesis eG80 will begin on 1 October 2020.
+In earlier updates, a report from thekoreancarblog.com said that pilot production of the Genesis eG80 would begin on 1 October 2020.
 The manufacturing will take place Hyundai Motor Company’s Ulsan Plant No. 5.
 The website also claimed that the first Genesis electric car will have its charging port on the grille and will be released in the first half of next year.
 According to one of the previous reports from the same portal, the pure electric version of the Genesis G80 will have a range of 500 km and come equipped with Level 3 autonomous driving technology.

 The battery pack is said to be sourced from SK Innovation with which Hyundai has signed an agreement and the autonomous technology is expected to be jointly developed by Hyundai and Samsung Electronics.
 The electric version of the Genesis G80 is also reported to come with driver assistance features that are present in the regular G80 including Highway Driving Assist II, forward collision avoidance assist, smart cruise control with machine learning, blind spot collision avoidance assist and pre-active safety seat.